Explore this course:

 Faculty of Social Sciences

-If you’re not a law graduate, or you have a law degree from outside England and Wales, this masters qualification will give you a qualifying law degree.
-You’ll acquire a more in-depth knowledge of the law over a much wider range of legal subjects than is offered in the Graduate Diploma in Law.
+If you’re not a law graduate, or you have a law degree from outside England and Wales, you’ll acquire a more in-depth knowledge of the law over a much wider range of legal subjects than is offered on one year Graduate Diploma in Law programmes.
 This extra depth and understanding will give you a head start in your career as a solicitor or barrister.

 - Understanding Law and Legal Systems